 NOTE.
 Wind up the power supply cable until it is tight; loops are okay.
 This keeps the cable bundle together.

-5. Assemble the oscilloscope by performing the installation procedure for each module that was removed.
+5. Assemble the oscilloscope by performing the installation procedure in reverse order for each module that was removed.

 Internal Assembly

 You will need a torque-limiting Torx T-15 screwdriver and a pair of pliers for this procedure.